bkleinen/bkleinen.github.io/ss2017/info2/labs/lab-03.md

 ## For the bored

-2. Extend your program such that it either takes input and output file names as parameters, or use stdin and stout if no parameters were given.
+2. Extend your program such that it either takes input and output file names as parameters, or use standard in  and standard out if no parameters were given.
 ## Lab Report / What to turn in

 Your report is due the day before your next lab (for exact times, please refer to moodle).